tatiananantes/skills-workshops/how_the_web_works/process_modelling/README.md

 ### Home page with typo

-A user tries to visit `https://makers-cats.herokuapp.com/`, but mistypes the url as `https://makers-rats.herokuapp.com/` in their browser.
+A user tries to visit `https://makers-cats.herokuapp.com/`, but mistypes the URL as `https://makers-rats.herokuapp.com/` in their browser.

 At first they don't see the page they expect.
 When they fix their typo to the correct home page URL, they are shown this HTML: